 - Spiral review gives students the opportunity to practice key concepts and skills regularly, which helps them maintain foundational skills throughout the school year that they need for higher level learning opportunities.

-- If a student does not achieve proficiency with a concept or skill when it is first taught, he or she has many more opportunities to strengthen their understanding and reach mastery.
+- If a student does not achieve proficiency with a concept or skill when it is first taught, they have many more opportunities to strengthen their understanding and reach mastery.

 - Spiral review empowers teachers to quickly assess students to see where they are currently performing.
 Then teachers can use this information to provide purposeful data-driven instruction that meets the individual needs of her students.